adolfintel/flogo/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Uses the Noto Sans, Roboto Mono, Caveat and Monoton fonts, distributed under the [SIL Open Font License](https://openfontlicense.org/).
+Uses the Noto Sans, Roboto Mono, Caveat, Cinzel and Monoton fonts, distributed under the [SIL Open Font License](https://openfontlicense.org/).